Logo Icon

 Q2.
 What is a bank overdraft?

-Ans: Bank overdraft is created when there is a withdrawal, which is over the bank balance available in the account.
+Ans: A bank overdraft is created when a withdrawal exceeds the bank balance available in the account.
 It is an obligation to the account holder.

 Q3.
 Briefly explain the statement ‘wrongly debited by the bank’ with the help of an example.

-Ans: It means that the bank has debited the amount from the user's account for some invalid reason.
+Ans: This means the bank debited the amount from the user's account for an invalid reason.
 The following instance can help in understanding.

-Rajesh’s account is charged an overdraft of Rs.5000 even though his account has a sufficient credit balance.
-It can happen when the cashier has done an incorrect entry into the account.
+Rajesh’s account is charged an overdraft of Rs.5000 despite having a sufficient credit balance.
+This can happen when the cashier makes an incorrect entry into the account.

 Q4.
 State the causes of difference that occurred due to time lag.